Have your information rights been infringed? Do you have a privacy complaint or data protection complaint? Do you want to complain that someone:

 - Make sure you get a report or case number.

 You can also complain to us and we’ll try to help you.
 Please tell us what outcome or solution you are looking for.
 For example, do you want:

 - To stop someone processing your personal information?

 - Get access to information held by a body?

 Please bear in mind that it is currently hard to take legal action in terms of the data protection laws of some countries because the laws have not yet become effective.
-Two examples are the Protection of Personal Information Act (which has not yet commenced) and the General Data Protection Regulation (which comes into effect on 25 May 2018).
+One example is the Protection of Personal Information Act (which has not yet commenced).